IvanYeste/IvanYeste/README.md

 ---

 ## 📌 **Highlighted Projects**
 🔹 [**Parking Morella**](https://github.com/IvanYeste/proyectoFinalDAW) – Web application for managing the public parking system in my hometown.

+🔹 [**Sory Teller with AI**](https://github.com/IvanYeste/StoryTeller_With_AI) –  program made with C++ that uses AI models to generate stories and stores them in a dynamically allocated memory list.

+🔹 [**Sanderson Reddit Analysis**](https://github.com/IvanYeste/Sanderson_Reddit_Analysis) –A Python program that collects Reddit posts about Sanderson's books, exports the data to CSV files, and visualizes the information through graphs.

 🔹 Currently working on a new project using Unity and ML-Agents.

 ---

 ## 🎯 **Goals & Learning Objectives**
 ✔ Continue improving in **Machine Learning and data analysis**
-✔ Deepen my knowledge of **Hadoop and large-scale data processing**
+✔ Continue learning  **C++**
 ✔ Apply advanced techniques in **Power BI and interactive dashboards**

 ---